christiancable/christiancable.github.io/index.md

 I work at [Lancaster University][lancaster-university] as part of the [University Web Team][marketing-team] within *Communications and Marketing*.

 Previously I worked in the [Department of Mathematics and Statistics][maths] as a Systems Administrator and then as a Web Developer as part of the [Postgraduate Statistics Centre][psc] project.
-In the early 2000s I worked for [the Careeres Service][careers] helping to bring careers guidance to the Internet.
+In the early 2000s I worked for [the Careers Service][careers] helping to bring careers guidance to the Internet.

 If you're really interested in that sort of stuff you can find out far too much information over on [Linked in][linked-in].